-The Button is the best seat in the house.
-This position has postflop advantage against all players.
+The button is the best seat in the house.
+This position has postflop advantage against all players, as it is seated to the right of the blinds and is therefore the last to act.
 You win most of your money by stealing blinds and by playing in position against the blinds.
 Winning players can open as much as 65% from the button against certain opponents, but beginners should start with a tighter range.

 What about the small and big blinds?

 Defending and raising from the blinds is dependent on the players at your table.
-Using a hand chart would be doing a disservice to your long-term strategy.
-For more information on the blinds, please consult our guide on blind stealing.
+Using a hand chart for this would be doing a disservice to your long-term strategy.
+For more information on the blinds, please consult our guide to blind stealing.

 When can you widen your UOPFR range?

-The main reason for widening your range is because you have a skill advantage on your opponents and no longer require as much of a range advantage.
+The main reason for widening your range is that you have a skill advantage on your opponents and no longer require as much of a range advantage.

 If you are at a passive table where players are calling too much, the value of pocket pairs goes up dramatically.
-At a table like this, even 22 can be an open from first position because if you do hit your set and players are calling too much, then you can win a massive pot.
-This is using a concept called “implied odds,” which we explain further in the article.
+At a table like this, even 22 can be an open from the first position, because if you do hit your set and players are calling too much, then you can win a massive pot.
+This is using a concept called “implied odds,” which we explain further below.

 Flat calling using UOPFR

-Unless you are in the big or small blinds, you will have positional advantage over your opponent, but you will have the disadvantage of having a range of hands that does not include your strongest holdings which you are 3-betting for value.
+Unless you are in the big or small blinds, you will have positional advantage over your opponent.
+But you will also have the disadvantage of having a range of hands that does not include your strongest holdings, because with those you will be 3-betting (that is, re-raising the initial raise) for value.

-The reason you flat call a hand is because it is ahead of their opening range, but behind the range of hands that they will call against a 3-bet.
+You flat call a hand because it is ahead of their opening range, but behind the range of hands that they will call against a 3-bet.
 Let’s go through an example hand.

 Your opponent has an UOPFR of 10% UTG, and a "fold to 3-bet" of 50%.
 You are in MP with JJ facing an UTG raise.
 Here is a visual representation of a 10% range.
 Use this to narrow your opponent down to a range of hands.

-Now, let's use a second feature of PokerStove.
+Now, let's use a second feature of Equilab.
 This feature analyzes how a specific hand is doing against a range of hands.
 PokerStove runs simulations of hundreds of thousands of hands in order to calculate the percentage of times that one hand beats a range of hands in an all-in situation.
-This percentage is your “Equity”.
+This percentage is known as “equity.”

 As you can see, JJ is a favorite against your opponent.
 This hand has great equity against their range.
 It is a clear call.